Finding accommodation in Clearing

 Ask yourself what you can really affordInterestingly, in some cases the complete opposite happens now.
 Universities have developed ‘plush’ accommodation at such a fast rate without much thought for affordability that you might end up being offered a top-end room, whether you can afford it or not!

-A lot of university rents now fall outside of the amount of money your average student gets through their student finance – so what do you do if you if you're not able to find additional money elsewhere?
+A lot of university rents now fall outside of the amount of money your average student gets through their student finance – so what do you do if you're not able to find additional money elsewhere?

 Don't feel pressured to accept unaffordable accommodation that could plunge you into debt.
 If you find yourself in that position, you should ask some serious questions of your university about how they expect you to fund your rent.
 Do you really want to find yourself in an unmanageable situation before even starting?